MrAhile/K8s-CKA/5-Storage/nfs.md

 persistentvolume/pvc-ed1f9e73-285b-49f1-8ae8-c33d1ba96fee   100Mi      RWX            Delete           Bound      default/share   nfs-client              4s
 ```

-6. Create a pod based on alpine:3.15 which mount the content of the PV in /tmp/share.
+6. Create a Pod based on alpine:3.15 which mount the content of the PV in /tmp/share.
 Make sure the pod writes your firstname and the date in /tmp/share/index.html every couple of minutes

-The pod can have a specification like the following one (change YOUR_FIRSTNAME with your real name):
+The Pod can have a specification like the following one (change YOUR_FIRSTNAME with your real name):

 ```
 cat <<EOF | kubectl apply -f -